GES

 Industrial Relations — Strikes, Lockouts & Key Disputes

-Labour in Special Economic Zones (SEZs) & Export Zones
+Labour in SEZs & Export Zones

 Second National Commission on Labour (2002) & Reform Committees